-I have been fielding questions about Trump Accounts since the One Big Beautiful Bill Act (OBBBA, Public Law 119-21) was signed on July 4, 2025.
-The most common question is whether parents should choose a Trump Account or a 529 Plan.
+The most common question about Trump Accounts since the One Big Beautiful Bill Act (OBBBA, Public Law 119-21) was signed on July 4, 2025 is whether parents should choose a Trump Account or a 529 Plan.
 The answer is almost always both, but understanding when each account has the advantage requires looking at the tax treatment, contribution limits, investment flexibility, FAFSA impact, and withdrawal rules side by side.

 1. What Is a Trump Account (Section 530A)?